An overview regarding Medicaid Eligibility for Newborn Babies, including FAQs, can be accessed through the following document:

-Information regarding newborn eligibility and unborn activation procedures specific to Medicaid managed care plans can be found in Attachment II, Exhibit II-A Managed Medical Assistance (MMA) Program, of the SMMC Contract found on the SMMC MMA Plans page, then select the MMA Plans tab.
+Information regarding newborn eligibility and unborn activation procedures specific to Medicaid managed care plans can be found in Attachment II, Exhibit II-A Managed Medical Assistance (MMA) Program, of the SMMC Contract found on the SMMC Plans page.

 MMA plans may no longer submit requests for unborn activations to DCF.
 When an unborn record is present and has not already been activated, the MMA plan or their designee must complete and submit the SMMC Plan Newborn Activation Spreadsheet [17KB MS Excel] to the Agency’s fiscal agent.